Family Medical Leave Act (FMLA)

 Employees of the CUNY Research Foundation or any other separately incorporated employer affiliated with CUNY or a CUNY College are not CUNY employees and are not covered by these guidelines.

-Further information on the policy and forms are available at the Human Resources website.
+Further information on the CUNY Policy on Family & Medical Leave Act and forms are available at the Human Resources website.